boku7/boku7.github.io/_posts/2021-07-12-ArtOfDeviceCodePhish.md

   + In this blog, our example RTO account is `DevOps@msftsec.onmicrosoft.com`.

 ### Changing the VMs PowerShell Execution Policy
-+ You'll have to change the PowerShell Execution Policy, otherwise you'll be prevented from invoking the script in Windows.
+To run PowerShell scripts you may need to change the PowerShell Execution Policy on your Windows VM.

+To change this:
-  - Navigate to Windows Settings, click on 'Update & Security'
+- Navigate to Windows Settings, click on 'Update & Security'.
-  - On the left side towards the bottom, you'll see a 'For developers' tab
+- On the left side towards the bottom, you'll see a 'For developers' tab.
 - After clicking that, you should see a PowerShell header towards the bottom, click on the 'Apply' button.

 ![](/assets/images/devcode/powershell-global-bypass.png)

-+ You're not done though, local user permissions will still be restricted, to fix this, do the following:
 - Run PowerShell as Administrator
-  - Copy and paste this command in PowerShell:
+- Copy and paste this command into PowerShell:
  ```powershell
  Set-ExecutionPolicy Unrestricted -Scope CurrentUser -Force
  ```